-Because many IP rights depend upon confidentiality (for example, inventions that have been publicized prior to filing a patent application cannot be patented -- see the discussion of "EPD" below), a lawyer is the ideal advisor for a startup since lawyers are ethically and legally required to keep all of your communications confidential.
+Because many IP rights depend upon confidentiality (for example, inventions that have been publicized before filing a patent application cannot be patented -- see the discussion of "EPD" below), a lawyer is an ideal advisor for a startup since lawyers are ethically and legally required to keep all of your communications confidential.
 A non-lawyer IP consultant does not have strict confidentiality obligations unless you have a contract imposing such obligations.

 Identify Your IP

-Make a comprehensive list of every business idea, invention, new product or service concept (or any improvement or advance to an existing product/service), potential product name, slogan, logo, business process, market or customer niche, or other proprietary idea that you think your startup owns and is unique and potentially valuable.
-Your lawyer can help you figure out whether these ideas, concepts, inventions, names and business processes qualify as potential patents, copyrights, trademarks or trade secrets.
+Make a comprehensive list of every business idea, invention, new product or service concept (or any improvement or advance to an existing product/service), potential product name, slogan, logo, business process, market or customer niche, or other proprietary ideas that you think your startup owns and is unique and potentially valuable.
+Your lawyer can help you figure out whether these ideas, concepts, inventions, names, and business processes qualify as potential patents, copyrights, trademarks, or trade secrets.